d4n3sh/thedaneshproject/content/posts/2007-07-12-flodeo-photo-blog.md

 What is Flodeo?

 Flodeo is another photo blog.
-Currently in beta, who isn&#8217;t?
+Currently in beta, who isn't?

 3 Steps to successfully Flodeo-ing,